Branticus71/Project-3-Group-A/TechAnalysis.md

     -   <a
         href="#scatterplot-of-all-continuous-predictors-versus-logshares-in-a-facet-wrap-colored-based-on-day"
         id="toc-scatterplot-of-all-continuous-predictors-versus-logshares-in-a-facet-wrap-colored-based-on-day">Scatterplot
-        of all Continuous Predictors Versus Log(shares) in a Facet Wrap Colored Based on Day.</a>
+        of All Continuous Predictors Versus Log(shares) in a Facet Wrap Colored Based on Day.</a>
     -   <a href="#correlation-table-and-plot-of-each-variable-with-shares"
         id="toc-correlation-table-and-plot-of-each-variable-with-shares">Correlation